-Presents news and analyses of current issues under consideration, including the status of bills in play, behind-the-scenes maneuvering, committee and floor activity, and roll call votes.
+CQ weekly reports on issues looming on the congressional horizon, and provides a complete wrap up of the previous week's news, including the status of bills in play, behind-the-scenes maneuvering, committee and floor activity, debates and all roll-call votes.

 Provides access to over 3 million entries from 400+ aggregated and integrated reference books from high-quality publishers.
 Included are dictionaries, subject encyclopedias, handbooks, gazetteers, atlases, directories, and more.